-Young and Beginning Farmers and Ranchers Served by AgriBank District
+Young, Beginning and Small Farmers and Ranchers Served by AgriBank District

-As of December 31, 2023 Young Beginning Small As a percentage of total District farm members: Number of loans 20.7 % 28.9 % 44.1 % Loans and commitment volume 12.0 % 17.8 % 17.3 %
+As of December 31, 2024 Young Beginning Small As a percentage of total District farm members: Number of loans 20.8 % 29.7 % 46.9 % Loans and commitment volume 12.9 % 19.1 % 20.0 %

 Effective January 1, 2024, the annual gross sales threshold for a small farmer, rancher, or producer or harvester of aquatic products increased from \$250 thousand to \$350 thousand and changed from measuring gross sales to gross cash farm income.
 Effective February 1, 2024, the FCA amended certain YBS regulations which now require banks that fund the direct-lender Associations to annually review and approve each Association's YBS programs.
 The amended regulations also require direct-lender Associations to enhance their YBS programs within their strategic plans.
-None of these changes impact the disclosures as of December 31, 2023.